As its name suggests, general liability insurance is a policy that covers most of the protection needs of a business.

 may require additional insurance coverage to ensure that it remains financially

 protected from any potential problems or issues that may arise.
-And listed
+These nuances can be understood using platforms like the WhatsApp API.
+Listed

 below are just a few policies that the business might need.